Artzified/RoIntellisense/README.md

 We welcome and encourage contributions to RoIntellisense!
 Here are some guidelines to follow:

 - Fork the repository and create a new branch for your changes.
-- Make your changes, including relevant documentation and tests.
+- Make your changes, including relevant documentation.
-- Ensure that all tests pass before submitting your changes.
 - Create a pull request from your fork to the main repository.

 The repository maintainers will review your pull request and may request changes or merge it.